vazome/vazome.tech/content/AWS/Compute/EC2.md

 	- Simple - CPU Above/Below 50% and +/-1, you adding/removing same amount no matter how much it all increases or decreases.![[Pasted image 20230201014009.png|450]]
 	- Stepped - Bigger +/- based on difference. helps do scaling/descaling by steps.
 Usually better than Simple.![[Pasted image 20230201014255.png|450]]
 	- Target Tracking - Desired aggregate, i.e. keep CPU at 40% (some network, CPU, ALB metics!)
-	- Based on [[SQS]] - ApproximateNumberofMessagesVisible (more messages in queue, more instances, less - less instances)
+	- Based on [[AWS SQS]] - ApproximateNumberofMessagesVisible (more messages in queue, more instances, less - less instances)
 - Predictive Scaling
 	- Uses Machine Learning to predict usage.
 Forecasts the usage.
 **Scaling Policies have ==Cooldown period== - control how long to wait after scale before being able to start next (important.)**